Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 Blandine PITIE EUZET

-The mentor works alongside the training program to introduce the student to the profession, helping them envision their future in the field and determine whether it aligns with their expectations and career goals.
+The mentor works alongside the training program to introduce the work-study student to the profession and help them envision their future in the field, thereby enabling them to determine whether this career aligns with their expectations and career goals.

-Céline LEGAY: “It is by no means a failure if the work-study student realizes that the profession or the organization does not align with their vision for the future, provided that the mentor has fully explained all the ins and outs to them.”
+Céline LEGAY: “It’s absolutely not a failure if the work-study student realizes that the job or the company isn’t what they envision for their future, as long as the mentor has explained all the ins and outs to them.”

-A teaching approach that adapts to the needs of the participants
+A teaching approach that adapts to the participants' needs

-This short training course, “Mentors for Work-Study Students,” is built around a key value: sharing.
-Learning is not limited to the transmission of information; Céline and Blandine emphasize their commitment to offering a participatory learning.
+This “Mentors for Work-Study Students” training program is built around a key value: sharing.
+Learning isn’t limited to the transmission of information; Céline and Blandine emphasize their commitment to offering a participatory learning experience.

 Whether or not participants have previously served as tutors, their backgrounds and experiences contribute insights that enrich the discussion.

-Blandine PITIE EUZET: “Depending on the type of organization they work in (small group, large group, public institution, or private company), there are clear differences in the support provided, particularly regarding the internal procedures put in place.”
+Blandine PITIE EUZET: “Depending on the type of organization they work for (small group, large group, public institution, or private company), there are clear differences in the support provided, particularly in the internal procedures that are in place.”

-At the end of each training session, the CFA Ensup-LR and the Continuing Education Department review participant feedback and suggest adjustments.
+At the end of each training session, the CFA Ensup-LR and the Continuing Education Department analyze participant feedback and propose adjustments.

-Blandine PITIE EUZET: “It’s important to keep things dynamic so the group can engage with one another.
+Blandine PITIE EUZET: “It’s important to keep things dynamic so that the group can engage in discussion.
 We’ve found a tool—which we can’t talk about yet—that we’d like to use in future sessions to make the training even more dynamic and practical.”